Trikke76/Zabbix-Book/docs/02-Starting with the basic configuration.md

 ![Menu by user](CH02/monitoring-menu.png){ align=right width="180" }

 * Problems: This page will give us an overview of all the problems.
 With filter we can look at recent problems past problems and problems that are active now.
 There are many more filters tor drill down more.
-* Hosts: will give us a quick overview page with whats happening on our hosts and allows us to quickly go to the latest data, graphs and dashboards.
+* Hosts: This will give us a quick overview page with whats happening on our hosts and allows us to quickly go to the latest data, graphs and dashboards.
 * Latest data: This page I probably use the most, it shows us all the information collected from all our hosts.
-* Maps: is the location where we can create map that are an oveview of our IT infrastructure very useful to get a high level overview of the network.
+* Maps: The location where we can create map that are an oveview of our IT infrastructure very useful to get a high level overview of the network.
 * Discovery: When we run a network discovery this is the place where we can find the results.

 ---